mrnorman/YAKL/README.md

   * This is compatible with any dimension of Kokkos `View<T*,LayoutRight,CudaSpace>`
 * `Array<T,memDevice>` with `-D__USE_CUDA__ -D__MANAGED__`
   * This is compatible with any dimension of Kokkos `View<T*,LayoutRight,CudaUVMSpace>`

+YAKL `FArray` objects are compatible with Kokkos `View` objects in the same way that `Array` objects are, except that the lower bounds will be changes to zero, and the order of indexing will be reversed.

 Both Kokkos and YAKL have unmanaged / un-owned multi-dimensional arrays, so you can wrap equivalent types using the data pointer, which each expose via `Array::data()` and `View::data()`